Washing and caring for your fabric and handmade clothes

 What’s normal?

 Between 10-15% shrinkage can be common.
 I’ve found that sometimes fabric can decrease in length but increase in width.
-Often patterns recommend more fabric that is needed but if you are concerned or want to add length to a garment then get more.
+Often patterns recommend more fabric than is needed but if you are concerned or want to add length to a garment then get more.

 Denim

-40 degrees, 4 rinses, 1200 spin – make sure you turn it inside out
+40 degrees, 4 rinses, 1200 spin – make sure you wash your finished garment inside out

 Drying –